2013 Kia Optima

 Suspension

-- Description/Symptoms: Clunking or rattling noises coming from the rear suspension, especially over bumps or uneven surfaces.
+- Description/Symptoms: Clunking or rattling noises coming from the rear suspension, especially when going over bumps.

 - Recalls: None Found